-This means Newry, Mourne and Down District Council will
+This means Newry, Mourne and Down District Council:

-- Receive and make decisions on the majority of planning applications
+- receives and makes decisions on the majority of planning applications

-- Produce a local development plan outlining how land in Down and South Armagh should be used and developed in the future.
+- produced a local development plan outlining how land in Down and South Armagh should be used and developed in the future.